|The ladder leads to the roof, City Hall employees said.|

 By VICTOR E. SASSON

-Hackensack University Medical Center and other non-profit hospitals in North Jersey are scrambling to avoid a court ruling that would strip them of their non-profit, tax-exempt status.
+Hackensack University Medical Center and other non-profit hospitals in North Jersey are scrambling to avoid a court ruling that would strip them of their tax-exempt status.

 And figures released today by Hackensack Tax Assessor Art Carlson show why: